JuliaData/CategoricalArrays.jl/docs/src/using.md

 CategoricalValue{String, UInt32} "Young" (1/3)
 ```

-In cases where levels with incompatible orderings are combined, the ordering of the first array wins and the resulting array is marked as unordered:
+In cases where levels with incompatible orderings are combined, the ordering of the destination array wins and the destination array is marked as unordered.
+The same happens when concatenating arrays, and the ordering of the first array wins in case of conflict:
 ```jldoctest using
 julia> a = categorical(["a", "b", "c"], ordered=true);